Ali Maow Maalin

-Maalin's case
+Early life

+Ali Maow Maalin was born in 1954 in Merca.

 Maalin worked as a cook at the hospital in the port town of Merca in southern Somalia, as well as an occasional vaccinator for a WHO smallpox eradication team.
 He had not been successfully vaccinated, even though smallpox vaccination was obligatory for hospital employees.

-According to CDC epidemiologist Jason Weisfeld, one of the people who led the later containment effort in Merca, Maalin had received the smallpox vaccine but it had failed to take, and he had not been protected.
+According to CDC epidemiologist Jason Weisfeld, one of the people who led the later containment effort in Merca, Maalin had received the smallpox vaccine but it had failed to take effect, and he had not been protected.
 Other sources state that he had not been vaccinated.
-In an interview in 2007, Maalin said that he had not been vaccinated, explaining: "I was scared of being vaccinated then.
+It was later revealed in an interview in 2007, Maalin said that he had not been vaccinated, explaining: "I was scared of being vaccinated then.
 It looked like the shot hurt."

+Maalin's case

 In August 1977, an outbreak developed in a Somalian nomadic group of twenty families; eight children developed symptoms in August to October.
 On 12 October 1977, two children with smallpox symptoms were discovered at an encampment near the small inland settlement of Kurtunawarey, around 90 km (60 miles) from Merca.
 Local officials drove the children to Merca, where there was a nearby isolation camp.
 Maalin, then aged 23, served as a guide to the party taking them in a closed Land Cruiser from the hospital where he worked either to the home of a surveillance supervisor or directly to the isolation camp.
 He is believed to have been infected during the journey, which lasted no more than 5–15 minutes.
 One of the children, a six-year-old girl named Habiba Nur Ali, died two days later.
 She was the last person to die from naturally acquired smallpox.
 The outbreak among the nomadic group was successfully contained by WHO workers by 18 October, but, critically, investigators failed to identify Maalin as a contact.